anand2025/letuschat/README.md

 # LetUsChat
-This is a simple chat web application built using React and Firebase.
+LetUsChat is a simple chat web application built using React and Firebase.
 It allows users to authenticate using email address and exchange real-time messages in a chat.

 ## Features